 As a family of churches, Relational Mission have always believed that the church should be a source of hope to the broken world around us.
 One of the most obvious ways in which the world is broken is through poverty, which robs people of hope, power and dignity.

 For many years we have made a special Christmas appeal.
 Rather than giving short term financial aid, we partner with friends in the UK and around the world through our Pathways form Poverty initiative, to work with the poor to empower them by providing long term sustainable routes out of poverty.

-We are looking to support two projects, in two nations, on two continents.
+The money raised from the Christmas Appeal 2017 will support two projects, in two nations, on two continents.
 We will be empowering people's lives as we work to protect vital water supplies in drought stricken Kenya and transform communities living in poverty in rural India.